Master of Management in Agribusiness

 About the course

 As global food production evolves, there is a need for leaders who understand the complex relationship between land, agribusiness and the global trading environment.
-This programme teaches the opportunities, constraints and challenges for leaders in the agribusiness sector, nurturing your capabilities to respond, innovate and anticipate.
+This programme teaches you how to make the most of opportunities and face constraints and challenges in the agribusiness sector.

 About this programme

-The Master of Management in Agribusiness is an advanced postgraduate programme that will widen your skills and employment opportunities, with a firm understanding of the dynamics, analysis and management structures covering bio-economic systems and agribusiness products and services.
+The programme will give you a firm understanding of the dynamics, analysis and management structures covering bio-economic systems and agribusiness products and services.

 This programme can be completed in 12 months if you start in Semester 1.